-Ship simulations, done in the 1990's indicate that the passage around Battery Island (Lower Swash thru Southport channels) required an average channel width of about 750 ft along 8,000 ft of channel.
-Currently, Lower Swash channel is 400-ft wide, Battery Island channel is 500 ft wide and Southport channel is 500-ft wide.
-An existing cutoff at Lower Swash/Battery Island widens the channel to about 700-ft wide along the apex of the turn.
+Ship simulations, done in the 1990's, indicate that the passage around Battery Island (Lower Swash thru Southport channels) required an average channel width of about 750 feet along 8,000 feet of channel.
+Currently, Lower Swash channel is 400-feet wide, Battery Island Channel is 500 feet wide and Southport channel is 500-feet wide.
+An existing cutoff at Lower Swash/Battery Island widens the channel to about 700-feet wide along the apex of the turn.